www-splitcells-net/net.splitcells.network/doc/reasoning.md

 Note that for most sh consoles autocomplete support for the command 'package.install' could be implemented as well with a reasonable amount of resources.
 In contrast this seems to be a complex task for the Ansible command.

-# Program Compatibility

-It assumed that every program, that can be accessed by the current user are compatible with each other.
-If a program cannot be access by the current user, but root is able to access this program, it is assumed that the program is not compatible with the system.
-Incompatible programs are not handled.

 # Why is there no GUI?

 The primary purpose of this project is to provide administrative functionality.